hemin1003/dcos/dcos-component-marathon-lb-advanced.md

 Similarly you can use `--complete-prev` flag to convert all instances to old version \(and this is essentially a rollback\) so that traffic split ratio becomes 100:0 \(old:new\) and it deletes the new app.

 Currently only one hop of traffic split is supported, so you can specify the number of new instances \(directly proportional to traffic split ratio\) only when app is having all instances of same version \(completely blue or completely green\).
 This implies `--new-instances` flag cannot be specified in hybrid mode to change traffic split ratio \(instance ratio\) as updating Marathon label \(`HAPROXY_DEPLOYMENT_NEW_INSTANCES`\) currently triggers new deployment in marathon which will not be graceful.
 Currently for the example mentioned, the traffic split ratio is 100:0 -&gt; 80:20 -&gt; 0:100, where there is only one hop when both versions get traffic simultaneously.

+### **Mesos with IP-per-task Support**

+Marathon-lb supports load balancing for applications that use the Mesos IP-per-task feature, whereby each task is assigned unique, accessible, IP addresses.
+For these tasks services are directly accessible via the configured discovery ports and there is no host port mapping.
+Note, that due to limitations with Marathon \(see[mesosphere\/marathon\#3636](https://github.com/mesosphere/marathon/issues/3636)\) configured service ports are not exposed to marathon-lb for IP-per-task apps.

+For these apps, if the service ports are missing from the Marathon app data, marathon-lb will automatically assign port values from a configurable range if you specify it.
+The range is configured using the `--min-serv-port-ip-per-task` and `--max-serv-port-ip-per-task` options.
+While port assignment is deterministic, the assignment is not guaranteed if you change the current set of deployed apps.
+In other words, when you deploy a new app, the port assignments may change.

 ### 参考